Call Today! 888-234-8376

 When it comes to finding a lost life insurance policy, the steps above are all quite common but there are others that are completely forgotten and the first is to check the previous two years’ tax returns.
 As well as interest paid, you should also be looking for any interest received from life insurance providers.
 When a permanent policy has been set up, the cash value section of the policy will build over time so interest income should occur regularly.
 Normally life insurance is not taxed but if cash was withdrawn above the policy basis, it is a taxable event.

 Sometimes, the life insurance company will be aware of the death of the insured but, if they cannot find the beneficiary or if they do not come forward, the death benefit passes over to the state.
 As long as you know where the policy was bought - perhaps you can find this information using our previous tips - you can contact the department of the state comptroller to see if they have the unclaimed money life insurance settlement property.
-If they do, you can start to make progress.

 If you want to avoid this happening again and prevent your immediate relatives from having to do the same for you in the future, make sure that your family talks about life insurance.
 You can check out some amazing quotes by using or life insurance cost calculator.